-- Registration for the EWSS scheme opens on ROS from 18 August 2020.
+- The latest registrations for the EWSS scheme opens on ROS from 4 February 2022.

 - Employers must have a Tax Clearance Certificate with Revenue before being eligible for the scheme.

-- From 1 September 2020, the Employment Wage Subsidy Scheme (EWSS) replaces the Temporary Wage Subsidy Scheme (TWSS).
+- From 1 September 2020, the Employment Wage Subsidy Scheme (EWSS) replaced the Temporary Wage Subsidy Scheme (TWSS).

 - The EWSS scheme is expected to continue until 30 April 2022.

 - No special payment will be processed - employers will receive a reduction in the liability to Revenue in the month following a payroll submission including employees selected for EWSS.

 - Eligible employers may backdate a claim to 1 July 2020 for EWSS payments in respect of new hires and seasonal workers, subject to limited exceptions.

 - Your business will experience a 30% reduction in turnover or orders between 1 July 2019 and 31 April 2022.

 - This disruption is caused by COVID-19.

 This reduction in turnover or orders is relative to: